alpyen/magic-mouse/README.md

 - Add Mod menu to editor for settings
 	- Open Workshop page button (niy)
-- Switch Hotspot uses Reset() and runs before post_reset.
-Hook LevelMessages and wait for post_reset?
-- Win Level only if the player is alive
 - Optimize (Un-)Hovering of the Switch Hotspots (do not send messages every frame)
 	- Add disabling to mod settings menu if it draws too much performance on low-end systems?
 - Test if menu hook is drawing performance from non-magic-mouse levels.